RJGray-ECOSOLVE/env-intel-dashboard/README.md

 ## Inspiration

-This project was inspired by **[World Monitor](https://worldmonitor.org)** — a professional environmental intelligence platform.
-I wanted to explore whether a single analyst could replicate the core concept using only public APIs, open data, and a static HTML file.
-The answer turned out to be yes.
+This project was inspired by **[World Monitor](https://worldmonitor.org)** — a really cool security intelligence platform.
+I wanted to explore whether if I could replicate the core concept using only public APIs, open data, and a static HTML file and create something for environmental intelligrence.
+The answer turned out to be yes!

 ---